Lady Ruggers: Rugby Sevens Collegiate Championships

 In the first three years, the tournament was held in December, and the location necessitated considerable travel costs.
 Because of the impact on their programs, strong teams that won bids declined to participate.

 Captains

 Captains are selected by team members.
-To qualify to vote a player must have played with the team for at least one semester at the time of the vote.
+To qualify to vote, a player must have played with the team for at least one semester at the time of the vote.
 Coaching staff have no vote.
-A captain's term last one semester, but can be reelected an unlimited number of times.
+A captain's term lasts one semester, but she can be reelected multiple times.